 Vanguard Target Retirement 2070 FundVSVNX0.08%

-I won’t break down every fund on this list, as that would be redundant.
+I won’t break down every fund on this list; that would be redundant.
 But I’ll review a handful that are in very different stages of their asset allocation glidepath to give you a good sampling.

-I’ll start with the Vanguard Target Retirement 2025 Fund (VTTVX).
-With a target date just roughly a year out, this is a fund intended for someone who’s very close to retirement.
-That said, VTTVX still has a healthy exposure to stocks.
-Its current allocation is about 53% equities and 47% in bonds and cash.
-The fund invests exclusively in Vanguard index mutual funds; its largest single holding is the Institutional Plus Shares of the Vanguard Total Stock Market Index Fund (VSMPX).
+I’ll start with the Vanguard Target Retirement 2030 Fund (VTHRX).
+Given that the target date is just a few years away, this fund is intended for someone who’s very close to retirement.
+That said, VTHRX still has a healthy exposure to stocks.
+Its current allocation is about 60% equities and 40% in bonds and cash.

-This brings up an important point.
-Vanguard’s concept of what constitutes an appropriate portfolio for a person your age may or may not line up with your own preferences.
+This brings up an important point: Vanguard’s concept of what constitutes an appropriate portfolio for a person your age might or might not line up with your own preferences.
 You should always take a look under the hood to make sure you’re comfortable with the level of equity exposure.

-Moving on, let’s take a look at the Vanguard Target Retirement 2040 Fund (VFORX), which is designed for someone with about 15 to 20 years to retirement, or roughly in their early 50s.
+Next up is the Vanguard Target Retirement 2040 Fund (VFORX), which is designed for someone with about 15 years left until retirement, or roughly around 50 right now.

-And for younger investors, let’s also consider the Vanguard Target Retirement 2060 Fund (VTTSX).
-This is designed for a person looking to retire in 35 to 40 years, putting them in their early 30s today.
+For younger investors, let’s move all the way out to the Vanguard Target Retirement 2070 Fund (VLXVX).
+This fund is designed for a person looking to retire in 45 years, putting them in their early 20s today.
 As you might expect, it’s aggressive.
-89% of the fund is invested in stocks, with the Vanguard Total Stock Market Index Fund being the largest holding at about 54%.
+VLXVX invests 91% of its assets in stocks, with the Vanguard Total Stock Market Index Fund again leading the way at 54%, followed by the Vanguard Total International Stock Index Fund at 38%.

 You’ll notice that the Vanguard Target Retirement Income Fund (VTINX) is the only entry without a year attached to its name.
 Like the other Target Retirement Funds, VTINX is a balanced fund (read: stocks and bonds)—currently, it offers a 30/70 split of stocks and bonds.
 However, unlike the target-date funds, VTINX doesn’t change its allocation to meet a particular age’s needs.
 Instead, it’s a conservative fund designed for investors already in retirement who want to largely generate income with a little potential for capital appreciation.